Chevron Cars: History

-Their debut in television commercials on May 1, 1995, featured talking cars done in clay animation, with a variety of car colors each with different personalities.
-The commercials themselves, done in a similar fashion to the animated film and television series Creature Comforts, were crafted by Aardman Animations and used to promote Chevron with Techron.
-A year later, Chevron gas stations began selling the toy cars featured in the commercials.
-Chevron underestimated demand in 1997 and increased production to 700,000 on each of 4 or 5 new models at the time, compared to 500,000 in the previous year.
+Their first introduction in television commercials on May 1, 1995, featured talking cars done in clay animation, with a variety of car colors each with different personalities.
+The commercials themselves, done in a similar fashion to the British animated film/television series Creature Comforts, were made by Aardman Animations and used to promote Chevron with Techron.
+A year later, Chevron fuel stations began selling the toy cars featured in the commercials.
+Chevron underestimated demand in 1997 and increased production to 700,000 on each of 4 or 5 new models at the time, compared to 500,000 in the past year.

 Although originally designed for children, Chevron executives were surprised that adults started collecting the toy plastic cars as well.
 Older adults are among the most enthusiastic collectors of the Chevron Cars.

-On October 2, 2001, Chevron issued the limited edition Hope car to raise awareness about the fight for a cure for breast cancer and raised about $300,000 in donations.
+On October 2, 2001, Chevron issued the limited-edition "Hope" car to raise awareness about the fight for a cure for breast cancer and raised about $300,000 in donations.
 This has been followed by a new breast cancer awareness each October through 2007 with profits going to relevant charities.

 In 2007, Chevron began limited production of cars in association with major commercial sports and university teams based on their Victor E. Van car.

 On July 26, 2011, Chevron announced that due to decreasing consumer demand, the production of the Chevron Cars would be discontinued.
-This brought to an end a period of fifteen years in which they were produced and sold.
+This brought to an end a period of 15 years in which they were produced and sold.